 Building a Usable Balance of Delta SkyMiles

-One of the big advantages to earning SkyMiles is Delta offers fans plenty of ways to accumulate miles, both through its Amex co-brand credit card and via a couple of strategic partnerships that allow members to transfer points from flexible rewards programs.
+One of the advantages of earning SkyMiles is Delta offers plenty of ways to accumulate miles, both through its Amex co-brand credit cards and via a couple of strategic partnerships that allow members to transfer points from flexible rewards programs.

-If you regularly fly Delta, the co-branded cards offer benefits such as first checked bag free and priority boarding, providing some of the same benefits as Delta elite status without having to fly the miles.
+If you regularly fly Delta, co-brand Amex cards can provide benefits like free checked bags and priority boarding, providing some of the same benefits as Delta elite status without having to fly the miles.

-- Starwood Preferred Guest – Transfer at 1:1 ratio and receive an additional 5,000 miles for every 20,000 points transferred.
+- Marriott Bonvoy – Transfer at 3:1 ratio and receive an additional 5,000 miles for every 60,000 points transferred.

 - American Express Membership Rewards – Transfer at a 1:1 ratio to SkyMiles